-3. Now let me deal with this subject of cremation.
-You see, some people are unsure if it is proper to cremate a body, they feel that it should be buried in the ground or placed in a building.
-Some feel that if you do that, if you are cremated, you won't have a body when the Lord returns for your spirit and soul to dwell in.
-First of all there is nothing in the Bible that says it is wrong to cremate a body.
+Now let me deal with this subject of cremation.

+The reason being is that some people are unsure if it is proper to cremate a body, they feel that it should be buried in the ground or placed in a building.
+And some are just overwhelmed by what they should do.

+There are those who believe that if you do that, if you are cremated, you won't have a body when the Lord returns for your spirit and soul to dwell in.

+First of all, there is nothing in the Bible that says it is wrong to cremate a body.

 Secondly, the cremation process only speeds up what nature is going to do anyway.

-You see, it takes about 40 minutes or so to cremate a body, bring it to ashes.
-And it takes about 40 years or so for a body to decay and return to ashes, naturally.
-Thirdly, the Lord is making us a new body for our spirit and soul to dwell in so He will take care of this issue.
+You see, it takes a few hours or so to cremate a body, bring it to ashes.

+And it takes about 10 years for the skin and tissues to decompose and another 30 years or so for a body to decay and return to ashes, naturally.

+Thirdly, the Lord is making a new body for our spirit and soul to dwell in so He will take care of this issue.
 I don't worry about that.

 You see, the most important thing here is that you need to do what you feel the most comfortable in doing.
 Don't let anyone talk you into doing something you don't feel comfortable in doing.

 For me, cremation is the way to go, and my wife is aware of that.
 This body is just a tent that is housing my spirit and soul.
-Once my tent is worn out, my spirit and soul goes to be with the Lord.
+Once my tent is worn out, my spirit and soul go to be with the Lord.

 Now I'm not giving my body to science because I'm afraid they might reject it.
-I did want to donate my long bones but they said I don't have any long bones only short ones!
-But seriously, do what you feel is right with your loved one and for you, for you don't want to do something that you will always regret.
+I did want to donate my long bones, but they said I don't have any long bones, only short ones!

+But seriously, do what you feel is right with your loved one and for you.
+You don't want to do something that you will always regret.

-4. Saul's life and career ended tragically.
-It is over now and this man of great potential fell far short of what God had planned for him.
+As we close out this book, we have seen that Saul's life and career ended tragically.
+It is over now, and this man of great potential fell far short of what God had planned for him.

 And the reason he fell was because of his disobedience to God, and we will see next week that the thing he did not completely do, which God told him to do, will be the thing that kills him, an Amalekite!
-Now I don't want to close tonight on this sad note, but I want to share with you something that I read in my devotional a few weeks back.
-It deals with praising God and believing in God and that these need to go hand in hand.
-This is what it said:

-I promise to value praise more than before.
-Praise is the natural outgrowth of trust.
-The one who truly believes will automatically praise God.
-Before, I thought praise should come after the act was done.
-I asked, God answered, so I praised.
-But this is weak, sickly praise.
-Jesus thanked His Father before He raised Lazarus.
-I should look at problems, difficulties, impossibilities, and then praise God ahead of time for the opportunity of glorifying His name.
-If Romans 8:28 is still in the Bible, and believable, then praise should characterize my life.

-Difficulties, to the Christian, are only miracles that have not yet happened.
-Faith cannot tell time very well.
-To say we should praise only after the miracle has occurred makes no sense to faith.
-Faith means God will just as much as God has.

-To live a life full of praise, I must thank God for evil circumstances as well thank Him when I am in evil circumstances.
-The difference is whether I am going to endure evil or make it a vehicle of blessing.
-The Bible tells me that God is not complacent about evil, but He uses it for greater good.

-When God surrounds me with harassments, He is preparing me for a breakthrough victory and growth that He could not accomplish in any other way.
-So, in a sense, evil circumstances are my friends and I should welcome them as much as David welcomed the lion and the bear, which made him ready for Goliath.
-If I welcome them, I will praise; and if I praise, they are no longer my enemies but my conquests.
-Therefore, as James advises, I will "rejoice and jump for joy" when surrounded by impossibilities (James 1:2, author's trans.).

-"Praise the Lord!
-For it is good to sing praises to our God, for it is pleasant and praise is becoming" (Psalm 147:1).

-- W. Glyn Evans, Daily With The King, February 9
+As we begin II Samuel next time, we will be focusing on the life of David, who will become King in Israel.

+But all those years in the wilderness for David, why all that time?